This part two of our three of our series on Google’s Author Rank. To recap what we’ve already discussed:

 - Author Rank is Google’s way of qualifying a writer’s authority on a topic.

 - Google’s Panda = site quality.
 Author Rank = author quality.

-- Google will judge your online reputation by the type of content you create.
+- Google will judge your online reputation with the type of content you create.

-- Author Rank is affected by several different factors including: how often your content is shared, who is endorsing it and how fast its shared.
+- Author Rank is affected by several different factors including how often your content is shared, who is endorsing it and how fast it is shared.

 - How to implement it into your current SEO strategies